 We ask that you respect reasonable limits on the use and propagation of our unpublished manuscripts and data.
 Please email our lab manager if you plan to use any of these materials (e.g., if you would like to publish an analysis of our open data or cite a working manuscript).

-Tsoi, L., Hamlin, K., Waytz, A., Baron, A.S., & Young, L. False belief understanding for mean versus nice interactions in children and adults.
+Tsoi, L., Hamlin, K., Waytz, A., Baron, A.S., & Young, L. False belief understanding for negative versus positive interactions in children and adults.
+[Supplemental Materials]

 Tsoi, L., Lee, Y.S., & Young, L. Categorical perception of race is mediated by distributed patterns of activity in the brain.